 Antenatal features of Down syndrome

-For a general description of Down syndrome and its postnatal manifestations, please refer to the parent article on Down syndrome.
+For a general description of Down syndrome and its postnatal manifestations, please refer to the article on Down syndrome.

 There is a strong association between the incidence of Down syndrome and maternal age.
-Background risk based on maternal age is incorporated into both the serum screening based risk calculations, and into the calculation of increased risk in the presence of a soft marker in 2nd trimester (see below).
+Background risk based on maternal age is incorporated into both the serum screening based risk calculations and into the calculation of increased risk in the presence of a soft marker in 2nd trimester (see below).

 Please refer to the antenatal screening for a general discussion of the avenues of screening and diagnosis in the antenatal period.